-Adams Falls is a 3km, grade 5 hike located in the Adamsfield Conservation Area, Tasmania.
-The hike should take around 2.5 hrs to complete.
+Adams Falls is a 3km, grade 5 hike in the Adamsfield Conservation Area, Tasmania.
+This hike typically takes 2.5 hrs to complete.

 Adams Falls is a large waterfall flowing on Adams River that cascades into Lake Gordon at Adams Bay.
 Access is by either kayak or from Clear Hill Road which is Forestry Tasmania Road and is unsigned.
 A boom gate at the start of the track may be locked and may require a key for a refundable deposit though Mt Field National Park visitor centre.
 Adams Falls is little known and rarely visited making it a hidden gem.